Code-Institute-Submissions/meldissa-p4-dessert-island-blog_AprResub/README.md

 * A Search bar to allow users to enter specific keywords to be able to locate desired recipes.
 * A Footer located at the bottom of the website which allows the user to access social media links.
 * A fully responsive design that will work on different devices including desktop, tablets, and mobile devices, allowing users to access the site anytime and anywhere.
+* An Error 404 Page to allow users to redirect back to Home page in case of any errors.
+* Full CRUD functionality for Admin to allow to create, read, update and delete posts.

 ## Design <a name="design"></a>